-I’m back for a second year of mentoring.
-This year I’ll be mentoring a middle grade novel or chapter book.
-I’m offering to mentor a full manuscript, synopsis and cover letter.
+I’m Helen Harvey and this is my third year as a #WriteMentor mentor.
+I’ll be mentoring a middle grade novel or chapter book, looking at a full manuscript, synopsis and cover letter.

 I like most genres, especially contemporary, fantasy, mystery, historical and dystopia.
 I particularly love books that blend genres or play with tropes.
 I’m not the right person for gothic or horror.

-Things I particularly like in books: witches, emotions, gentle humour, video games, clever twists, retold fairy tales, stories about finding out who you are or fighting injustice.
+Things I particularly like in books: witches, emotions, underdogs, real life, gentle humour, video games, clever twists, retold fairy tales, stories about finding out who you are or fighting injustice.
 If your story features any (or all!) of these things, please consider submitting to me.
+I would rather read a tense conversation than a dramatic fight scene, and I love to identify with a flawed but ultimately sympathetic main character who is fighting against the odds.

 My absolute favourite author is Diana Wynne Jones.
-Recent reads I’ve really enjoyed include A Pocketful of Stars by Aisha Bushby, Snow Foal by Susanna Bailey and Knights and Bikes by Gabrielle Kent.
+Recent reads I’ve really enjoyed include A Pocketful of Stars by Aisha Bushby, The Strangeworlds Travel Agency by L.D.
+Lapinski and A Kind of Spark by Elle McNicoll.

 My Mentoring Style

 I like face-to-face feedback.
-For me, both as a mentor giving feedback and as an author receiving it, having a conversation is much better than receiving an email with a list of things to change.
-So expect phone/video calls!
+For me, both as a mentor giving feedback and as an author receiving it, having a conversation where both parties discuss the story and how to develop it is much better than receiving an email with a list of things to change.
+So expect phone or video calls!

 I know that when giving feedback the most important thing is to recognise where the heart of the story lies for you as the writer, and to help you write the best version of that story.
 I think identifying a story's strengths is just as useful as discussing areas for development.